surajk03/phase-1-kartikjain2001/Agile Methodology/Agile Methodology.md

       ⭐	Development with customer needs and company goals.

-Agile development refers to any development that aligns with the concept of Agile Manifesto.
+▶️Agile development refers to any development that aligns with the concept of **Agile Manifesto.**

 ## Agile Manifesto